System Design Space

 Strong AuthN + short-lived tokens

-OIDC/OAuth2, mTLS for service-to-service, token rotation and revocation strategy.
+OIDC/OAuth2, mTLS for service-to-service, token rotation, and clear revocation strategy.

 Fine-grained AuthZ

-RBAC/ABAC, tenant-scoped permissions, policy engine and deny-by-default in gateway and services.
+RBAC/ABAC, tenant-scoped permissions, policy engines, and deny-by-default in gateways and services.

 Input/Schema validation

-Strict JSON schema/OpenAPI checks, canonicalization and reject unknown fields.
+Strict JSON schema/OpenAPI checks, canonicalization, and rejection of unknown fields.

 Rate limiting + abuse controls